TomNisbet/sap-plus/docs/_docs/ref-200-instruction-cycle.md

 **Marker 3**: the falling CLK edge increments the Step Counter to enter step _T1_.
 This asserts the Read RAM and Write IR signals.
 At this point, the RAM contents at the MAR address are read onto the bus.

 **Marker 4**: the rising CLK edge loads the contents of RAM into the Instruction Register (IR).
 This is the end of the _T0_ and _T1_ instruction fetch steps.
-The Microcode ROM is no executing the LAI instruction's microcode steps.
+The Microcode ROM is now executing the LAI instruction's microcode steps.

 **Markers 5..6**: the MAR is loaded from the PC in step _T2_, exactly as was done in step T0.
 This fetches the address of the instruction operand.